 To see a popularity graph by model click here.

 The SL-HF2100 is the only Betamax to come with a touch screen remote that lights up.
-This compliments its golden glow lighted drop-down touch-controlled front panel door.
-This and the remote combination was unique, but just as interesting is that the remote and VCR communicate with each other.
+This complements its golden-glow lighted drop-down, touch-controlled front panel door.
+This and the remote combination were unique, but just as interesting is that the remote and VCR communicate with each other.
 And they both announced this collaboration with an audible beeping confirmation signal.
 This was to indicate that their conversation was successful.
 It works like this.
-When setting the clock using the RMT-2100A (A for American) remote, which is the only way I know of doing it, you would enter the year, month, date and time using the remotes touch screen.
-Once programmed into the remote you would press send and the VCR sets its clock, beeps and then sends back a signal to the remote which also beeps.
+When setting the clock using the RMT-2100A (A for American) remote, which is the only way I know of doing it, you would enter the year, month, date, and time using the remote's touch screen.
+Once programmed into the remote, you would press send, and the VCR sets its clock, beeps, and then sends back a signal to the remote, which also beeps.
 This confirms that the process was successful.
 This method is also used for setting timer recording dates and times.
 There is a minor problem, however.
-The VCRs clock only accepts the years between 1992 and 2007.
+The VCR's clock only accepts the years between 1992 and 2007.
 Why?
 I don't know exactly.
 Maybe Sony thought all of these VCRs would be gone by 2007 (after fifteen years).
-Well, they ever wrong.
+Well, they were wrong.
 So how come the SL-HF1000 and the EDV-9500 can go all the way up to the year 2099?
 Different programming method.
 Anyway, to set the date and time for the right day of the week (for the current year) requires tricking the clock.
 This is done by entering a year where the days match the year you are currently in.
 I have a chart that explains how to do this.
 To see it click here.
 This method works fine as long as you stay within the current year, but it will not work when recording from one year into the next.
 The clock won't change over either.
 You will have to redo everything after January one and fool it again.
-Thanks Sony.
+Thanks, Sony.

 Question: Could this be a 15th anniversary Betamax?
-On their Website key in: Sony > support > manuals and it is identified as a 15th anniversary Betamax but it didn't make to the states until 1991.
+On their Website, key in Sony > support > manuals, and it is identified as a 15th anniversary Betamax, but it didn't make it to the USA until 1991.
 Fifteen would be at 1990 (1975 - 1990 = 15).
-Maybe in Japan it was 1990.
-Seems it was and once it was discovered there was a write-in campaign to get it in the USA.
-It was the SL-2100 in Japan and had linear stereo as well as Betahi-fi.
-Runs on 100 volts, picture is the same NTSC.
+So, maybe in Japan it was released in 1990.
+Seems that it was.
+Once it was discovered here in the states, and that it wasn't going to come to the USA, there was a write-in campaign to get it here.
+In Japan it was the SL-2100 and it had linear stereo as well as Betahi-fi.
+Runs on 100-volts, has some extra features, picture is the same, NTSC.

 The SL-HF2100 has a little secret.
 Its operating instructions manual had a hard time keeping the specifics in focus.
 I say this because they reprinted the 130 instruction booklet at least four times that I know of.
 How do I know this?
 Because with each reprint the part number changed.
-For starters in the service manual the original part number is 3-752-309-21.
+For starters, in the service manual, the original part number is 3-752-309-21.
 This was accurate at the time the manual was printed.
-When changes are made that affect a particular model Sony sends out a bulletin(s) to alert service people so they can keep their manuals current.
-Circuit changes are sometimes made in mid-production so these can be very important.
-About that part number (which is on the front of each booklet).
-So the original number was just the first printing of the instruction manual.
-But this handsome instruction manual had a few printing errors and some bogus information in it.
-So did the handy 20 page remote reference guide.
-To counteract the errors in the main manual Sony also included a correction sheet in the materials packet so owners could make changes and upgrade this manual.
+During production, when changes are made that affect a particular model Sony sends out a bulletin(s) to alert service people, so they can keep their manuals current.
+Circuit changes are sometimes made in mid-production, so these can be very important.
+Now, about that part number (which is on the front of each booklet).
+So the original number was just for the first printing of the instruction manual.
+But it had a few printing errors and some bogus information in it.
+So did the handy 20-page remote reference guide that was included.
+To overcome these errors Sony also included a correction sheet so owners could make changes and upgrade there manuals.
 But the errors were significant.
 So Sony reprinted the manual over again because the VCR continued to sell well.
-The new version was included with the next run of VCRs.
-To keep track of these improvements Sony added a number to the original so it became 3-752-309-21(1).
-It too, is right there on the front of the booklets.
-A bulletin was generated used to upgrade the part number for the service manuals.
+The new version was replaced during the current run of VCRs.
+To keep track of these improvements Sony added a number to the original so the newer manual became 3-752-309-21(1).
+It too is right there on the front of the booklets.
+A bulletin was generated to upgrade the part number for the service manuals.
 But the new printing had errors in it.
 What?
-Yep important enough to do it over and create a new number.
+Yep, important enough to do it over again and create a new number.
 So along came versions 22(1) and then later 23(1).
 By the third edition it was pretty close to accurate.
-Each update had its own correction sheet but it WAS getting shorter even as they were discovering new errors.
-The last printing came near the end of the models production.
+Each update had its own correction sheet, but it WAS getting shorter even as they were discovering new errors.
+The last printing came near the end of the model's production.
 The numbers on the reference guide changed too as it was also being updated along the way.
 Now for something that will blow your mind.
 Right out in front where you can't miss it is a "hidden in plain sight" error that appeared in every edition.
-On page 89 in big blue letters at the top is the line: "To Cancel Timer Settting in the Timer Recording Standby Mode."
-This is exactly how the line is printed, with three t's in the word Setting and no one caught it, even after three reprints.
-But hey, it does tells us that this VCR sold well enough to make four editions necessary in order to meet the demand.
-The model SL-HF2100 was a fine specimen of how forward thinking and unique Betamax could be.
+On page 89 in big blue letters at the top of the page is the line "To Cancel Timer Settting in the Timer Recording Standby Mode."
+This is exactly how the line is printed, with three t's in the word "Setting" and no one caught it, even after all three reprints.
+But hey, it does tell us that this VCR sold well enough to make four editions necessary in order to meet the demand.
+The model SL-HF2100 was a fine specimen of how forward-thinking and unique Betamax could be.
 And the operation booklet was a beautifully printed piece that was every bit as nice as the VCR.
 But there was just something about that manual that haunted Sony.
-To see open a panel that shows this episode click here.
+To open a panel that shows this episode in detail, click here.

 Another

 This Beta is one of only five USA models from Sony that featured S-Video inputs and outputs.
 The reason for this upgrade is they are very high-end units that provide the very best picture performance that Betamax can provide.
 Why is S-Video so special and reserved for only the finest of Betas?
 Here is the lowdown.
-To store information on magnetic media like video tape the electrical impulses must be converted to something that can excite microscopic iron particles (or another suitable alloy) and cause them to hold a negative or positive polarity position.
-In the process of converting the video signal (also known as the USA NTSC composite standard) to analog energy that the tape can hold on to the raw incoming information (active) has to be changed.
+To store information on magnetic media like videotape the electrical impulses must be converted to something that can excite microscopic iron particles (or another suitable alloy) and cause them to hold a negative or positive polarity position.
+In the process of converting the video signal (also known as the USA NTSC composite standard) to analog energy that the tape can hold on to, the raw incoming information (active) has to be changed.
 Converted into something that can be relayed by the video heads in the form of magnetic pluses or minuses.
-To playback a recording (passive) the conversion process is reversed.
+To playback, a recording (passive), the conversion process is reversed.
 Here are three ways video can be inputted into the VCR for processing.
-One is using the RF In (or tuner), second is the composite video (RCA connector usually in the back using a yellow shielded cable) and third is S-Video (also usually in the back requiring a cable having a 4-pin DIN plug).
+One is using the RF In (or tuner), second, is the composite video (RCA connector usually in the back using a shielded cable with a yellow plug) and third, is S-Video (also usually in the back and requiring a cable having a 4-pin DIN plug).
 Audio is not going to be covered in detail here since we are mainly concerned with the picture quality.
-The least desirable way feed in the video signal in is through the tuner.
-This would come in on a VHF or UHF channel or TV cable.
-To record this the VCR has to internally change the selected TV channel RF into a composite signal.
-Next it must divide that signal into two electrical elements.
-These are the luminance designed as the Y element (which is the basic black and white signal responsible for brightness and detail) and the chrominance designated as the C element (which is the color information added to the luminance).
-Because these are two separate types of signals combined they must be handled differently when recorded.
-If the video is in black and white only the VCR will make a decision to turn off the C circuit and only record or play the Y. Because the tuner is involved in this method there is the possibility that line noise from a weak input or the electronics can be a little off or some outside source finding its way into the recording.
-It is very dependent on the reaction quality of the source and is very sensitive.
-Because of these weaknesses most recorders have composite video inputs and outputs.
-Using these connectors eliminates the tuner and results is a more direct and therefore cleaner recording.
-Now it only has to separate the Y and C signals, no messing with the tuner or TV reception.
-With S-Video the connection is even more direct.
-An S-Video cable has two separate lines, one each for the Y and C. The VCR doesn't have to divide the two (like with composite video).
+The least desirable way to feed in the video signal in the VCR is through the tuner.
+This would come in on a coaxial VHF or UHF channel or TV cable.
+To record this, the VCR has to internally change the selected TV channel RF into a composite signal.
+Next, it must divide that signal into two electrical elements.
+These are the luminance, designated as the Y element (which is the basic black and white signal responsible for brightness and detail), and the chrominance, designated as the C element (which is the color information added to the luminance).
+Because these are two separate types of signals they must be handled differently when recorded.
+If the video coming in is in black and white the VCR will make a decision to turn off the C circuit and only record or play the Y component.
+Because the tuner is involved in this method there is the possibility that line noise from an outside source, or a weak input, or the electronics can be a little off, can find its way into the recording.
+This method is very dependent on the quality of the source and it is very sensitive.
+Because of these shortcomings, most recorders have composite video inputs and outputs for a more direct connection to the electronics.
+Using these connectors eliminates the tuner and results is a more direct, and therefore cleaner recording.
+Now the VCR only has to separate the Y and C signals, no messing with the tuner, or TV reception.
+With S-Video, the connection is even more direct.
+An S-video cable has two separate lines, one each for the Y and C. IWith this connection the VCR doesn't have to divide the two signals (like with composite video).
 This involves even less processing and less electronics.
-The result a more direct connection with an even better and cleaner transfer.
-This is what makes S-Video desirable over composite video and way better than using the tuner.
-When it come to outputting the signal the same benefit is gained only it is reversed.
-Audio is handled separately having its own individual connectors when using composite or S-Video (or the composite RCA cable).
-Does S-Video offer any improvement when the video is in black and white?
+The result, a more direct connection with an even better and cleaner transfer of the signal.
+This is what makes S-video desirable over composite video and way better than using the tuner.
+When it comes to outputting the signal, the same benefit is gained, only in reverse.
+Audio is handled separately, having its own individual connectors when using composite or S-video (or the composite RCA cable).
+Does S-video offer any improvement when the video is in black and white?
 Yes, it does.
-Because the separate Y signal is more direct and therefor also cleaner with less electronics involved.
-S-Video is a win-win situation when it comes to picture quality and clarity.
+Because the separate Y signal is more direct and therefore also cleaner with less electronics involved.
+S-video is a win-win situation when it comes to picture quality and clarity.

 On a different note.
 All SL-HF2100 units have a couple of design flaws that are corrected when I do my refurbishing.
-One flaw is the drop down panel illumination lights will go dark over time.
+One, is the drop down panel illumination lights will go dark over time.
 The panel lighting is provided by an array of LEDs that are powered using several thin wires that are flexed when the door is opened.
-These fatigue, wear out and separate over time.
-Once this happens the soft orange glow of the glass touch panels disappears.
-Then a rather time consuming corrective repair must then be performed to restore their performance.
-I have devised an improvement that helps prevent this failure from repeating and every unit I offer for purchase is modified accordingly.
+These fatigue, wear out, and separate over time.
+Once this happens, the pleasant soft orange glow of the glass touch panels disappears.
+Then a rather time-consuming corrective repair must be performed to restore their illumination.
+I have devised an improvement that helps prevent this failure from repeating, and every unit I offer for purchase is modified accordingly.
 The other, less common problem, is the electromagnets located in the faceplate (behind the door) stop functioning.
-They are used to open the drop down door when eject is pressed on the remote, or when a cassette is ejected (and the door is closed).
+They are used to open the drop-down door when eject is pressed on the remote or when a cassette is ejected (and the door is closed).
 I also have a repair for this little annoyance.
-For more information on these, and other corrective measures, consult "Corrections and upgrades" in the features list above or click here.
+For more information on these, and other, corrective measures, consult the "Corrections and upgrades" panel link in the features list above, or click here.

 Is this the Betamax you are looking for?
 To make selection easier I have put together a table that lists them by their pedigree.
 To see it click here.